kruvelab/MS2Tox/README.md

 In this work SIRIUS+CSI:FingerID version 4.9.5 was used so the prediction method is limited to these fingerprints.
 If newer or older versions do not calculate some of the fingerprints used here, the *FishLC50Prediction()* might not work .
 In this case please notify the author for retraining the model.

 Code example:

+    setwd(C:/Desktop/MS2TOX)  #Directory must be set to downloaded MS2Tox folder as trained model is located there

     folderwithSIRIUSfiles <- "C:/Desktop/Folder"  #Add your directory with SIRIUS calculated fingerprints